dalms14/FLUX-IMS-POS/README.md

 # Project Overview
 FLUX is a custom-built, dual-module system designed specifically for the operational needs of Eli Coffee Antipolo.
-Unlike standard POS systems that only track finished products, ELI-SYNC bridges the gap between sales and raw material management through high-precision ingredient tracking.
+Unlike standard POS systems that only track finished products, FLUX bridges the gap between sales and raw material management through high-precision ingredient tracking.

 # Core Modules